-A client recently called me to ask how he could put shortened versions of links to specific web pages into documents.
+A client recently called me to ask how he could put shortened versions of web links into documents.

 His specific problem was this.
-Some of the pages on his website had links (URLs) that a contained many characters.
+Some of the pages on his website had web links (URLs) that a contained many characters.
 For example http://www.examplesite.co.uk/index.php/team-building-a-activities-for-groups/activities-for-groups.
-Occasionally he needs to respond to client inquiries and direct them to pages with URLs such as this.
-He wanted to know how he could use a shortened version of such a link to make his reply document look tidier.
+Occasionally he needs to respond to client inquiries and direct them to pages with web links such as this.
+He wanted to know how he could use a shortened version of such a web link to make his reply document look tidier.

 One obvious was was to use tinyURL to provide a shorter version but, whilst this results in a URL that is much shorter, it still doesn’t look the neatest.

 A much neater and simpler way is to use a word or phrase and embed the web link behind it.
 So, using the example above you could write “activities for groups” and then embed the link so that when clicked it will take the user to the specific web page.